 I’ll admit, traveling with a head cold is not my ideal way to travel but if you’re on the tail end of being sick and handed to recovery canceling your trip is unnecessary.

 With these helpful travel tips and a trip to your local Ralph’s or Kroger to pick up my in-flight and post-flight travel essentials, you’ll be on your way to recovery and enjoying your trip in no time.
+For more helpful tips on how to travel anywhere and avoid getting sick, check out this helpful post.

 *These statements have not been evaluated by the FDA.
 This product is not intended to diagnose, cure or prevent disease.